Websoft9Archive/ansible-rethinkdb/docs/solution-more.md

 Each of the following solutions has been proven to be effective and we hope to be helpful to you.

-## Configuration

-Refer to the official docs: https://rethinkdb.com/

 ## Domain binding

 The precondition for binding a domain is that rethinkdb can accessed by domain name.